Money in the Bank (2022): Background

-The event was held at the MGM Grand Garden Arena in Paradise, Nevada.
+The 13th annual Money in the Bank event was held at the MGM Grand Garden Arena in Paradise, Nevada.

 Money in the Bank is an annual professional wrestling event produced by WWE since 2010, generally held between May and July.
+It was originally broadcast exclusively via pay-per-view (PPV) before it also became available via livestreaming in 2014.
 The concept of the event comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
 The briefcase contains a contract that guarantees the winner a match for a any championship of their choosing at any time within the next year.
 The 2022 event featured wrestlers from the Raw and SmackDown brand divisions; male wrestlers competed for a contract to grant them a match for a championship of their choosing, while female wrestlers competed for a Raw Women's Championship or SmackDown Women's Championship match contract.
 The 2022 event also reduced the number of participants in the women's match to seven with an uneven division of wrestlers between the Raw and SmackDown brand divisions—it featured four wrestlers from Raw and three from SmackDown; the men's match was originally announced with just seven, but during the event, it was expanded to eight participants, evenly divided between the two brands.